brunoalvarez89/brunoalvarez89.github.io-blog/_posts/2021-01-19-plotting_decision_boundaries.md

 ![sample_data.jpg](/assets/img/posts/sample_data.jpg)

 Now we are going to cluster this data using the [K-means algorithm](https://en.wikipedia.org/wiki/K-means_clustering), provided in the `sklearn.cluster` package.
 This will assign each blob a proper class or label.
-For this, we are just going to use our known quantity of blobs (5) as the value of $k$.
+For this, we are just going to use our known quantity of blobs (5) as the value of $$k$$.

 ```python
 from sklearn.cluster import KMeans